intel/sawr/sawr_master/INSTALL.md

-After selecting the ``*-upboard`` kernel manually at least once during boot using the "Advanced" options, reboot /without/ selecting a kernel manually and confirm that what ``uname -r`` produces still has ``upboard`` in the name.
+After selecting the ``*-upboard`` kernel manually at least once during boot using the "Advanced" options, reboot _without_ selecting a kernel manually and confirm that what ``uname -r`` produces still has ``upboard`` in the name.